amd/ryzen-ai-documentation/docs/relnotes.rst

 *************

 - Minor fix for Single click installation without given env name.
-- Perform improvement in the IPU driver.
+- Perform improvement in the NPU driver.
 - Bug fix in elementwise subtraction in the compiler.
 - Runtime stability fixes for minor corner cases.
 - Quantizer update to resolve performance drop with default settings.